mdn/workflows/README.md

 ### Optional inputs

+#### days-before-close

+If set to a non-negative number, issues and pull requests with the idle label will automatically be closed after the set number of days.

+- This `input` is optional with a default of -1

 #### label

 If your repository uses a label named anything other than `🐌 idle` (for example, the repository may want to use use `stale`), you can set the label here.